NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Air Shroud.md

 Granted by [[Feats/Air Shroud|Air Shroud]]

-Turbulent air suffuses your kinetic aura.
-This doesn't displace other matter but provides air for creatures in your kinetic aura that need air to breathe.
 Attacks with ranged weapons take a -1 circumstance penalty to their attack rolls if their paths pass through your kinetic aura.
 Air in your kinetic aura is difficult terrain for flying creatures other than yourself.

 *Source: Pathfinder Rage of Elements*
 *OGL*